 Free ebook available from Project Gutenberg.

 From Jane's Sense and Sensiblity.
 It was published anonymously (by A Lady) in October of 1811.
 Only her close family members knew that she was the author.
-That is, until after her death when her brother outed her.
+That is, until after her death when her brother outed her.5.
+"About thirty years ago Miss Maria Ward, of Huntingdon, with only seven thousand pounds, had the good luck to captivate Sir Thomas Bertram, of Mansfield Park, in the county of Northampton, and to be thereby raised to the rank of a baronet's lady, with all the comforts and consequences of an handsome house and large income."

 This is the story of Elinor and Marianne Dashwood, sisters who respectively represent the "sense" and "sensibility" of the title.
 With their mother, their sister Margaret, and their stepbrother John, they make up the Dashwood family.
 Henry Dashwood, their father, has just died.
 Norland Park, his estate, is inherited by John; to his chagrin, Henry has nothing but ten thousand pounds to leave to his wife and daughters.
 On his deathbed, he urges John to provide for them and John promises that he will do so.
 He is already wealthy because he has a fortune from his mother and is also married to the wealthy Fanny Ferrars.
 Immediately after Henry's burial, the insensitive Mrs. Dashwood moves into Norland Park and cleverly persuades John not to make any provision for his stepmother and stepsisters.
 Mrs. Henry Dashwood, disliking Fanny, wants to leave Norland Park at once, but Elinor prudently restrains her until they can find a house within their means.